- Video: Breast Milk Storage Tips : How To Store Breast Milk Safely After Pumping

 - Never heat up breastmilk by placing it on the stove or in the microwave.

-- You should not try to store again breastmilk which has been already warmed.
+- You should not try to store breastmilk that has already been warmed.

 Thawed breastmilk should be stored in the refrigerator, as it is usually best to keep the milk at cooler temperatures at all times.